 - 1 SciFit inclusive PRO 2 arm bike

 - 14 weight lifting platforms & integrated squat racks

 Strength and conditioning team

-As Lead Strength and Conditioning coach, Jonathan directs the programme of physical development for scholarship athletes and performance teams.
+As Lead Strength and Conditioning coach, Tim directs the programme of physical development for scholarship athletes and performance teams.

 Andrew Marshall - Strength and Conditioning coach

 In his role as strength and conditioning coach, Andrew works closely with scholarship athletes and clubs to deliver physical development programmes.